omeka/classic-enduser/docs/Plugins/OhmsEmbed.md

 The OHMS media player can appear on item and files pages, and can be placed on Omeka sites with shortcodes, or exhibit pages by adding the item to a selected page block.

-Preparing your Omeka installation to receive OHMS files can take some work, and includes some optional steps to enhance the process.
+Preparing your Omeka installation to receive OHMS files can take some work.
 Read over the following steps thoroughly before taking any action, so that you can set up your installation correctly based on your specific needs.

 ## Create OHMS files